 The Barwon River Trail will form the key access and spine of visitor use into the new parkland area.
 The extension of the Barwon River trail south along the river into the new open space at Armstrong Creek will improve two-way recreational access.
-Armstrong Creek residents will be able to access the existing Barwon River Trail network (20km+) with safe off road access back into central Geelong and in the longer term with completion of the ring road crossing on the river the Bellarine Rail Trail.
-Existing Geelong residents will also have access to the largest piece of new public open space in the area and eventually improved access through to Barwon Heads, Armstrong Creek and the southern areas of the Bellarine Peninsula.
+Armstrong Creek residents will be able to access the existing Barwon River Trail network (20 kilometres+) with safe off-road access back into central Geelong.
+In the longer term with completion of the Ring road crossing on the river, the community will have access to the Bellarine Rail Trail.
+Existing Geelong residents will also have access to the largest piece of new public open space in the area and eventually improved access through to Barwon Heads, Armstrong Creek, and the southern areas of the Bellarine Peninsula.